Riley-Py/UWaterloo-Work/PSYCH 207/U2 - The Brain_An Overview of Structure and Function/Brain Imaging Techniques.md

 - The newest brain-imaging technique is called *magnetic resonance imaging (MRI)*
 	- Provides info about neuroanatomy like *CAT*, but doesn't require radiation and has clear photos
 	- Someone in *MRI* is in a tunnel structure that surrounds the person with a strong magnetic field
-		- Radio waves are directed at the body structure being scanned, causing
+		- Radio waves are directed at the body structure being scanned, causing the centres of hydrogen atoms to align themselves in predictable ways
+		- Computers use the info to produce a 3D image where it can be inspected further
+	- Not everyone can undergo MRI, as the magnetic field